eaxly/eaxly.github.io/README.md

-# My Website
+# A Website

 This is an experiment.

-I wanted to try to make a website with Github Pages, and my poor JavaScript/HTML/CSS know how.
+I wanted to try to make a website with Github Pages, and my rather poor JavaScript/HTML/CSS know how.